-Title: A/601/4072 Support assessment for learning Level: 3 Credit value: 4 GLH: 20 Learning outcomes The learner will: Assessment criteria The learner can: Understand the purpose and characteristics of assessment for learning 1.1 Compare and contrast the roles of the teacher and the learning support practitioner in assessment of learners' achievements 1.2 Summarise the difference between formative and summative assessment 1.3 Explain the characteristics of assessment for learning 1.4 Explain the importance and benefits of assessment for learning 1.5 Explain how assessment for learning can contribute to planning for future learning carried out by: The teacher The learners The learning support practitioner Be able to use assessment strategies to promote learning 2.1 Obtain the information required to support assessment for learning 2.2 Use clear language and examples to discuss and clarify personalised learning goals and criteria for assessing progress with learners 2.3 Use assessment opportunities and strategies to gain information and make judgements about how well learners are participating in activities and the progress they are making 2.4 Provide constructive feedback to learners to help them understand what they have done well and what they need to develop 2.5 Provide opportunities and encouragement for learners to improve upon their work
+Title: A/601/4072 Support assessment for learning Level: 3 Credit value: 4 GLH: 20 Learning outcomes The learner will: Assessment criteria The learner can: Understand the purpose and characteristics of assessment for learning 1.1 Compare and contrast the roles of the teacher and the learning support practitioner in assessment of learners' achievements 1.2 Summarise the difference between formative and summative assessment 1.3 Explain the characteristics of assessment for learning 1.4 Explain the importance and benefits of assessment for learning 1.5 Explain how assessment for learning can contribute to planning for future learning carried out by: The teacher The learners The learning support practitioner Be able to use assessment strategies to promote learning 2.1 Obtain the information required to support assessment for learning 2.2 Use clear language and examples to discuss and clarify personalised learning goals and criteria for assessing progress with learners 2.3 Use assessment opportunities and strategies to gain information and make judgements about how well learners are participating in activities and the progress they are making 2.4 Provide constructive feedback to learners to help them understand what they have done well and what they need to develop 2.5 Provide opportunities and encouragement for learners to improve upon their work 3.
+Be able to support learners in reviewing their learning strategies and achievements 3.1 Use information gained from monitoring learner participation and progress to help learners to review their learning strategies, achievements and future learning needs

-3.1 Use information gained from monitoring learner participation and progress to help learners to review their learning strategies, achievements and future learning needs 3.2 Listen carefully to learners and positively encourage them to communicate their needs and ideas for future learning 3.3 Support learners in using peer assessment and self-assessment to evaluate their learning achievements 3.4 Support learners to: Reflect on their learning Identify the progress they have made Identify the strengths and weaknesses of their learning strategies and plan how to improve them 4.1 Provide feedback to the teacher on: Learner participation and progress in the learning activities Learners' engagement in and response to assessment for learning Learners' progress in taking responsibility for their own learning 4.2 Use the outcomes of assessment for learning to reflect on and improve own contribution to supporting learning
+3.3 Listen carefully to learners and positively encourage them to communicate their needs and ideas for future learning Support learners in using peer assessment and self-assessment to evaluate their learning achievements Support learners to: • Reflect on their learning • Identify the progress they have made Identify their emerging learning needs Identify the strengths and weaknesses of their learning strategies and plan how to improve them 4.
+Be able to contribute to reviewing assessment for learning Provide feedback to the teacher on: Learner participation and progress in the learning activities Learners' engagement in and response to assessment for learning Learners' progress in taking responsibility for their own learning Use the outcomes of assessment for learning to reflect on and improve own contribution to supporting learning